JoepGeevers/Ninstance/README.md

 # Ninstance

+Create constructor agnostic test instances on the fly, in the blink of an eye...

+`Instance.Of<FavouriteSongService>()`

-Quickly create an instances of your class for testing without being bothered with constructor parameters
+Create constructor agnostic test instances test instances for testing without being bothered with constructor parameters

 Instead of